Skip to main content

 • This limit does not include opt-out instructions, which are applied automatically to the end of your message.

 • Your messages must comply with local regulations in your country.
-See below for details.
+See this guide for details.

 After sending your message, track the campaign's performance in the Campaign Report: